Los Angeles Child Support Modification Lawyer

 Child Support Guidelines

 California courts use a series of guidelines, called Child Support Guidelines to arrive at the amount of the non-custodial parent’s child support obligation.
 These guidelines take into account the incomes and financial circumstances of each parent, as well as the financial needs of the children, among other factors.
+When one spouse remarries in California, the remarriage does not directly impact any existing child support orders.

 In California, the Child Support Guidelines are not set in stone.
 Therefore, a judge has discretion to deviate from the Guidelines on a case-by-case basis.
 After a California court determines an appropriate amount of child support and memorializes that number in a Child Support Order, that order may be subject to future modification based upon a material change in the parties’ circumstances.